PackHouse/yt-scraper/README.md

 | description | Channel description |

 **NOTE:** If `minimalChannelInfo` is enabled within `videoInfo(url, minimalChannelInfo)` then only `id`, `name` and `url` will be returned in the channel object.

+## Testing / Coverage

+[jest](https://jestjs.io) is currently used to perform coverage and unit tests.
+Tests can be performed using `npm test`, coverage tests can be performed using `npm coverage`.

+## Contributing

+We heavily value contributions, if you would like to contribute please feel free put in a pull request.

+### Contributors

+* Big thanks to [elBarkey](https://github.com/elBarkey) for bug fixes and stability contributions.